eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   </div>
 </div>

-All Facebook login permissions [here](https://developers.facebook.com/docs/facebook-login/permissions).
+By default, Facebook gives the permissions `public_profile` and `email`.
+An app's developer can expand the permissions they can ask a user by making a request to Facebook.
+This request needs to incldue why the extra information they get is vital to the developer's app.
+All Facebook login permissions are listed [here](https://developers.facebook.com/docs/facebook-login/permissions).

 <script src="https://apis.google.com/js/platform.js" async defer></script>
 <script type="text/javascript">